• Skip to primary navigation

 Jump to Recipe Video

-KL Hokkien Mee.
-Chewy thick noodles in a sweet, savoury sauce with prawns, pork belly, cabbage, and gai-lan.
-This quick and easy KL Hokkien Mee is made with simple ingredients in 30 minutes.
-Great as a weeknight meal!
+Chewy thick noodles tossed in a sweet, savory sauce with shrimp, pork belly, and vegetables.
+This quick and easy KL Hokkien Mee recipe is ready in 30 minutes!
+A delicious main or meal that's better-than-takeout and family-friendly.

 Jump to: